-Electronic devices must be switched off and handed in at the beginning of the task.
+Electronic devices must be switched off and kept in student lockers or handed in at the beginning of the task.

 As Coursework tasks are done mainly in class and within a limited timeframe, the nature of Coursework means that teachers will not be looking at draft material.